Laboratory

 - get_offset(CHs: int | list[int] = None)[source]

-Get the offset of the channels
+Get the offset voltage (in mV)

 - Parameters: